Aug 25, 2021 – Sep 3, 2021 |

 You can learn more about the RT2 curriculum and find materials from past RT2 events here.

-Faculty include (in alphabetical order): Alexander Coppock (Yale University), Valentin Danchev (University of Essex), Benjamin Daniels (Georgetown), Tim Dennis (UCLA), Luiza Cardoso de Andrade (The World Bank), Fernando Hoces de la Guardia (BITSS), Ciera Martinez (Berkeley Institute for Data Science), Edward Miguel (UC Berkeley and CEGA/BITSS), Cecilia Hyunjung Mo (UC Berkeley), Leif Nelson (UC Berkeley), Rachael Samberg (UC Berkeley Libraries), Lars Vilhuber (Cornell University), and Timothy Vollmer (UC Berkeley Libraries).
+Faculty included (in alphabetical order): Alexander Coppock (Yale University), Valentin Danchev (University of Essex), Benjamin Daniels (Georgetown), Tim Dennis (UCLA), Luiza Cardoso de Andrade (The World Bank), Fernando Hoces de la Guardia (BITSS), Ciera Martinez (Berkeley Institute for Data Science), Edward Miguel (UC Berkeley and CEGA/BITSS), Cecilia Hyunjung Mo (UC Berkeley), Leif Nelson (UC Berkeley), Lars Vilhuber (Cornell University), and Timothy Vollmer (UC Berkeley Library).

 BITSS selected 54 participants, representing nearly all social science disciplines and coming from over 45 institutions in 23 different countries.